Anarch157a/x52-control/README.md

+### Obs.: This repo is just a mirror.
+The official one is located at https://gitlab.com/Nerdeiro/x52-control

 # Logitech X52/X52Pro module

 Most of the information about how to configure the devices comes from a GUI program called gx52, created by Roberto Leinardi.
 His project can be found at https://github.com/leinardi/gx52 .
 Many thanks to him for his efforts, if you need a GUI app to set up your HOTAS, consider using his program.